-Girls, Performance and Activism offers artists, activists, educators and scholars a comprehensive analysis, celebration and critique of the ways in which teenage girls create and perform activist theater.
+Girls, Performance, and Activism offers artists, activists, educators, and scholars a comprehensive analysis, celebration, and critique of the ways in which teenage girls create and perform activist theater.

 Table of Contents

-Introduction; Chapter 1 – "Under Construction": Girls, Performance and Activism; Chapter 2 – "Beyond a Safe Space": Principles of Theatermaking with Girls; Chapter 3 – "Real Im(PERFECT)ions": Performing Confidence, Expressing Agency; Chapter 4 – "Held Momentarily": For an Audience of One… Plus; Chapter 5 – "Shut Up and Listen!": Performance in Public Spaces; Chapter 6 – "Finally Someone Hears Us": Considering Our Audiences; Conclusion – Ripples of Change; Works Cited; Resources
+1 "Under Construction": Girls, Performance, and Activism 2 "This is Not a Safe Space": Principles of Theatermaking with Girls 3 "Real Im(PERFECT)ions": Performing Confidence, Expressing Agency 4 "Held Momentarily": For an Audience of One… Plus 5 "Shut Up and Listen!": Performance in Public Spaces 6 "Finally Someone Hears Us": Considering Our Audiences

-Dana Edell is an Assistant Professor of Applied Theatre at Emerson College in Boston, Massachusetts.
+Dana Edell is an assistant professor of Applied Theatre at Emerson College in Boston, Massachusetts.

-"In Girls, Performance and Activism, girls are a force to reckon with.
-All the world’s a stage for their urgent messages, whether they’re performing at a United Nations meeting, in a neighborhood park, at a protest rally, a school cafeteria, or in a Tik Tok video.
+"In Girls, Performance, and Activism, girls are a force to be reckoned with.
+All the world’s a stage for their urgent messages, whether they’re performing at a United Nations meeting, in a neighborhood park, at a protest rally, a school cafeteria, or in a TikTok video.
 Freely voiced and fully embodied, activism is their first language.
-Dana Edell offers us all a master class in girl-driven theater as a praxis of liberation and a vehicle for social change.
-She confronts the complexities of partnering with girls across difference and incites us all to bear critical witness to girls’ imagination, rage, creativity, and joy." - Lyn Mikel Brown, Professor of Education, Colby College.
-Author, Powered By Girl: A Field Guide for Supporting Youth Activists
+Dana Edell offers us all a masterclass in girl-driven theater as a praxis of liberation and a vehicle for social change.
+She confronts the complexities of partnering with girls across difference and incites us all to bear critical witness to girls’ imagination, rage, creativity, and joy."